VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 {{< columns >}}

 Your multimeter will likely have two different settings for measuring voltage, one for DC and one for AC.
 Of note, *most* inexpensive multimeters are not true RMS (Root Mean Square) meters, meaning the reading of AC voltage is not an accurate measure of how much energy the wave can deliver unless it's a clean, no DC offset sine wave.
-Imagine a square wave like the above, with the same height, but where the the peaks are thinner, with longer periods of rest in between (this is known as having a lower [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle)), in this case the wave would still have the same Voltage Peak-to-Peak (Vpp) value but on average wouldn't be able to carry as much energy.
+Imagine a square wave like the above, with the same height, but where the peaks are thinner, with longer periods of rest in between (this is known as having a lower [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle)), in this case the wave would still have the same Voltage Peak-to-Peak (Vpp) value but on average wouldn't be able to carry as much energy.
 That's where RMS comes in, it is effectively the measure of how much energy that waveform can deliver and is much, much more useful in general.
-RMS is a topic we'll be covering later, but to wet your apatite, this from Wikipedia may help:
+RMS is a topic we'll be covering later, but to wet your appetites from Wikipedia may help:

 <--->